PyMySQL/PyMySQL/README.rst

    # pip install pycryptodome

-If you use caching_sha2_password authentication plugin and connect with 'not ssl and not unix_socket' you shoud install pycryptodome.
-It means that if the following error occur).
+If you use caching_sha2_password authentication plugin and connect with 'not ssl and not unix_socket', it means that if the following error occur ...

 ::

    ModuleNotFoundError: No module named 'Crypto'

+you shoud install pycryptodome.

 Install pyzstd (compress="zstd")
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++